ashpool/ketchlip/README.md

 (located under "Your access token"). tweet_scanner will save the last loaded status id, so when the script is run later it will catch up from last status to current in the timeline.

-> python tweet_scanner.py

-or

 > run_tweet_scanner

 ### Indexing

 The script indexer.py reads the tweets.txt produced by tweet_scanner.py and creates and index, graph, and url lookup files.

-> python indexer.py

-or

 > run_indexer